 Stakeholder Engagement for Large Projects and Investments

-Panelist(s): Anna Deeley, Corporate Affairs Manager, BC Hydro, Stephanie Spicer, Manager of Community Affairs, Los Angeles Department of Water & Power, Keri Pravitz, Community Projects Manager, Puget Sound Energy
+Panelist(s): Anna Deeley, Communications Manager, Site C, BC Hydro, Stephanie Spicer, Manager of Community Affairs, Los Angeles Department of Water & Power, Keri Pravitz, Community Projects Manager, Puget Sound Energy

 In this panel conversation, utilities will share the best practices and strategies they have implemented to build support and carry out large infrastructure projects, upgrades, and investments.
 BC Hydro will discuss the approval and construction of the Site C Clean Energy Project, one of the largest construction projects in western Canada.
-LADWP will provide an update on the studies and outreach related to the continued usage or replacement of Once-through-Cooling (OTC) natural gas generating stations.
+LADWP will provide an overview of the outreach strategy, challenges and temporary solutions identified in an effort to build a new permanent power distribution station in a community with limited siting options.
 Puget Sound Energy share the details of their Energize Eastside project, which entails the construction of a new substation and upgrade to approximately 16 miles of transmission lines within a fast-growing corridor.

 5:30 PM - 8:00 PM